-Mr Orban has long presented himself as the defender of Hungary and Europe against Muslim migrants, once warning of the threat of "a Europe with a mixed population and no sense of identity", comments that led to him being called a racist.
+Mr Orban has long presented himself as the defender of Hungary and Europe against Muslim migrants, once warning of the threat of "a Europe with a mixed population and no sense of identity".

 Although it fell a long way short of a majority, the anti-immigrant Slovenian Democratic Party (SDS) was the largest party in this year's general election.

-The party is led by former Prime Minister Janez Jansa, who like the Visegrad leaders opposes migrant quotas, and has said he wants Slovenia to "become a country that will put the wellbeing and security of Slovenians first".
+The party is led by former Prime Minister Janez Jansa, a supporter of Hungary's Viktor Orban.
+He has said he wants Slovenia to "become a country that will put the wellbeing and security of Slovenians first".

 An anti-immigration, nationalist party called Greek Solution got 3.7% in Greece's 2019 national election, giving it 10 seats in the 300-seat parliament.

 The neo-Nazi Golden Dawn party no longer has any seats in the parliament.

 Voter frustration with Greece's continuing economic malaise and the migrant crisis has not translated into a big surge for the far right.